The New Zealand central bank is requiring New Zealand Banks to increase the amount of capital they hold.

 “Generally, it will be an increase of between 20 and 60 percent.
 This represents about 70 percent of the banking sector’s expected profits over the five-year transition period.”

-Not surprisingly the banks had an initial blast of P.R.
+Not surprisingly the banks had an initial media blitz to get their opinion out.
 Here’s just a couple of news items that followed the RBNZ announcement: